Token Based Authentication in Web API

 5. Testing the Token Authentication using Postman.

-Why do we need Token Based Authentication in Web API?
+Why Do We Need Token Based Authentication in ASP.NET Web API?

-The ASP.NET Web API is an ideal framework, provided by Microsoft that, to build Web API’s, i.e. HTTP based services on top of the .NET Framework.
-Once we develop the services using Web API then these services are going to be consumed by a broad range of clients, such as
+The ASP.NET Web API is an ideal framework Microsoft provides to build Web APIs, i.e., HTTP-based services on top of the .NET Framework.
+Once we develop the services using Web API, then these services are going to be consumed by a broad range of clients, such as

 1. Browsers